 In this lecture we discuss electromagnetic scattering of spin-0 particles.
 First we compute the scattering of a charged particle on a static point charge.
-We show that in the nonrelativistic limit the result is in agreement with the well known formula for Rutherford scattering.
-Subsequently, we derive the cross-section for two particles that scatter in each others field.
-We end the lecture with a prescription for treating anti-particles.
+We show that in the nonrelativistic limit the result is in agreement with the well-known formula for Rutherford scattering.
+Subsequently, we derive the cross-section for two particles that scatter in each other's field.
+We end the lecture with a prescription for the treatment of anti-particles.

-4.1 Electromagnetic current
+4.1 Electromagnetic transition amplitude